csartisan/docs/docs/finalizing/index.md

 # Finalizing

-{: .danger }
-This section of the guide may not have accurate information, but the steps have been tested on Windows 10 and macOS Ventura.
-Please report any problems.
-Thank you for contributing.

 ## Required Reading

 GitHub uses a unique form of version control where users will create [pull requests]() and [commits]().